Top 15 Things to Know Before Buying a Pop Up Camper

 Kompact Kamp Mini Mate Motorcycle Pop Up Camper

-There’s one serious decision you need to make before buying a pop up camper.
-Do you want a brand-new model or a secondhand camper?
+Before buying a pop-up camper, you need to make one serious decision: Do you want a brand-new model or a secondhand camper?

 Buying new means you will get the latest technology and engineering.
 It also means no repairs or damages to deal with.
 You don’t have to worry about getting ripped off, either.